Bullseye-0xD4763/Development-of-Software-Systems/README.md

 </p>

-Management Software for a Computer Repair Centre.
-CLI application.
+CLI Management Software for a Computer Repair Centre.

 A State Machine Design is used to determine which commands are accessible based on employee's seniority.